sumotoy/TFT_ST7735/README.md

 <b>About Display and connections:</b><br>
 My display it's 1.8" 128*160 buy from ebay, RED pcb and has a SD card (that needssome modification if you want to use with Hi speed SPI or never work!).<br>
 My display has 3v3 regulator onboard and works at 5V but every other connection it's at 3V3!
 You are warned!
-Never connect directly to Arduino or any %v CPU or you will destroy it!
+Never connect directly to Arduino or any 5V CPU or you will destroy it!
 You need a Level Converter like CD4050.<br>
 The Backlight led need a resistor, I've used a 150R connected to 5V but you need to be sure about yours or you will destry the backlight and your screen will not be useable.<br>
 The RST it's optional, I've connected trough a 10K resistor to +3v3.<br><br>